danielniccoli/django-msgraphbackend/README.md

 ## Notes

-The *Microsoft Graph Backend for Django* sends email not in the Microsoft Graph-typical JSON, but in the MIME format.
+The *Microsoft Graph Backend for Django* as default sends email not in the Microsoft Graph-typical JSON, but in the MIME format.
 This is due to how `django.core.mail.message.EmailMessage` internally works.
 Its `message()` method returns the email in MIME format.
-Rather than writing a custom converter from MIME to JSON, that could introduce additional bugs, the format is left unchanged.
 The Microsoft's own [Graph SDK for Python](https://github.com/microsoftgraph/msgraph-sdk-python) does not support sending emails in MIME format.
+You can choose to use the custom converter from MIME to JSON, which could introduce additional bugs, by setting MSGRAPH_USE_JSON_API to True.